ceostroff/harry-potter-gpt2-fanfiction/README.md

 If you don't have the right permissions remember to make the script executable with `chmod +x train_model.sh`.

-7. Now, open a terminal in your own computer and copy the files from the server like this (remove your local files first):
+7. Now, open a terminal in your own computer and copy the files from the server like this (remove the pre-trained model first):

 ```bash
 rsync ubuntu@YOUR_AWS_IP:~/Hufflepuff4Life/model/* .`